hclimente/wisdom/notes/bio/familial_brca.md

 ### Homologous recombination repair

-Homologous recombination repair pathway (HRR) deals with double strand DNA breaks (DSBs) by using the undamaged chromosome as template for error-free repair.
-It  After a DSB occurs, the MRN complex (MRE11, RAD50 and NDN) detects and binds the free DNA ends.
+The homologous recombination repair pathway (HRR) deals with double strand DNA breaks by using the undamaged chromosome as template for error-free repair.
+After a DSB occurs, the MRN complex (MRE11, RAD50 and NDN) detects and binds the free DNA ends.
 Then, it promotes DNA damage checkpoint signaling.

-HRR involves BRCA1, BRCA2 and actually, most of the HBOC genes.
-Regarding BRCA1, it's hypothesized that acts as a recruitment scaffold, due to it's ability to interact with a wide range of proteins.
+HRR involves BRCA1, BRCA2 and, actually, most of the HBOC genes.
+Because of its ability to interact with a wide range of proteins, BRCA1 is hypothetized to act as a recruitment scaffold.
 A deficiency of BRCA1 is linked to the inability to trigger HRR.
 Mutations in the MRN complex have also been clinically associated to breast cancer, although dubiously so in the case of RAD50 variants.
-Reassuringly, some other HBOC genes are interactors of MRN complex, BRCA1/2.
+Reassuringly, some other HBOC genes are interactors of the MRN complex and BRCA1/2.

 ### Replication fork stability

-BRCA1 and BRCA2 protect newly synthesized DNA and promote restart of stalled forks in an HRR-independent manner.
+BRCA1 and BRCA2 protect newly synthesized DNA and promote the restart of stalled forks in an HRR-independent manner.
 In the absence of these proteins, newly synthesized DNA in a stalled fork would get degraded, leading to genome instability and increasing the risk of cancer.

 ### Transcription–replication collisions

 Collisions between transcription and replication are emerging as a source of genome instability.
-Particularly RNA-DNA hybrids called R-loops can form between the nascent transcript and the DNA template.
+In particular, RNA-DNA hybrids called R-loops can form between the nascent transcript and the DNA template.
 They can lead to double-strand breaks and mutations.
 Both BRCA1 and BRCA2 participate in the resolution of R-loops, preventing their accumulation.
 In consequence, BRCA-deficient cells tend to suffer transcriptional stress that leads to genome instability.
 Nonetheless the relationship between this mechanism and proneness to HBOC is yet to be proven, and the genes involved further investigated.

 ### Mismatch repair